 If you have skills as a dog groomer, you can earn a decent hourly wage by offering mobile grooming services.

 This side hustle will require you to have certain equipment.
-You’ll need grooming tools and a water supply for this odd job unless you’re planning on using your client’s water source.
+Unless you plan on using your client’s water source, you’ll need grooming tools and a water supply for this odd job.

 Higher-end professional groomers often have vans that carry water and other resources.
 Other mobile dog groomers bathe and groom dogs in the client’s homes.

-Grooming in a client’s home is the most cost-effective route if you’re going to start a mobile dog grooming business.
+Grooming in a client’s home is the most cost-effective route if you start a mobile dog grooming business.

-Be sure to check out your state’s licensing requirements for providing dog grooming services so that you don’t get fined.
+Be sure to check out your state’s licensing requirements for dog grooming services, so you don’t get fined.